stijnvanbael/crossbow/readme.md

     (
         Http.get('/user/{username}/trips')
-        | DB.select(from: [Trip, User],
+        | DB.select(from: table(Trip).join(User),
-                    where: (query, message) =>
+            where: (query, headers) =>
-                        query.where('user.username').equals(message.headers.path('username'))
-                            .orderBy('date').descending()
+                query.path('user.username').equals(headers.path('username'))
+                    .orderBy('trip.date').descending()
                     .list())
         | Convert.toJson()
         | Stream.join(by: (headers, body) => headers['request'],
                 as: JsonArray)
     ).start();

 The example above will accept HTTP connections on port 8080 on the specified URL with placeholders 'username' and 'date'.
 It will then perform a query for the type Trip using the path parameters.
 The results of the query will be streamed and converted to JSON as they come in.
 Then the results will be joined again by the request and streamed to the response as a JSON array.